Morklympious/Hagrid/readme.md

 ## Can I contribute?

 By all means!
 Fork it!
 Update the site!
 Update the library!
 Give more examples!
 I DON'T EVEN KNOW.
 I'll accept Pull Requests if they're not totally trying to ruin my precious jokes.

+## Notes

+- the LESS file is in really sad shape.
+Will it compile?
+Yes.
+But it's far from optimized!
+I plan on working on that in the future.
+- I should probably support SASS, too.
+- If you have feedback or issues, be sure to log them in the repo!

+Happy coding!